 Choosing the best resume format for machine operators

-Highlight your biggest accomplishments and attributes in your machine operator resume profile (also known as the resume summary).
-Remember to use as many powerful action verbs and job specific information as you can.
+Highlight your biggest accomplishments and attributes in your machine operator resume summary (also known as a profile).
 A machine operator must be able to safely and effectively operate machines.
-A strong candidate should list key attributes that effectively showcase necessary qualifications and accomplishments for this position.
+A strong candidate will also explain to the hiring manager why the job is a good fit.

-Your summary is also the best place to describe yourself and your strengths, including soft skills like teamwork and attitude.
+Your summary is also the best place to describe yourself and your strengths, including soft skills like teamwork and attitude, and offer examples of how you use them on the job.
 Check out the text from our machine operator resume example to see how it's done.

-A dependable and attentive Machine Operator with 19 years of experience in industrial manufacturing environments.
-Knowledgeable in industry compliant health and safety standards.
+Dependable and attentive Machine Operator with 19 years of experience in industrial manufacturing.
+Well-versed in industry compliant safety standards.
 Certified in class-L machine maintenance and repairs.
-Managed and operated a variety of machines including radial drill presses, power presses, and variable speed belt machines.
-Bringing forth a strong work ethic and commitment to efficiency and process.
+Managed and operated moving equipment, direct feeds, radial drill presses, power presses and variable speed belt machines.
+Possessing a strong work ethic and commitment to efficiency and process.
 A team player with an upbeat attitude and a willingness to stay until the work is done.

 If you're looking to showcase some leadership qualities as well, you can check out how the Operations Manager resume sample handles this task.